Parimatch1/SV-Guides-Revamped/[Unofficial] Modified Training Guide.md

 We are now moving onto the 1v1s phase!
 In this phase you and a fellow attendee will be using glock-17s to 1v1 eachother.

-Your task here is simple, you will be called up pair by pair to 1v1 eachother.
+Your task here is simple, you will be called up to the yard pair by pair to 1v1 each other.

-On radio channel 2 I will say "READY!", "SET!", then "GO!".
-Once I say "GO!" the 1v1 can begin.
+On the radio I will say "READY!", "AIM!", "FIRE!".
+Once I say "FIRE!" the 1v1 can begin.

-I will place you in a specific spot before your 1v1 begins.
-Do not move from this spot until you are told to begin.
+I will place you in specific starting positions.
+Do not move from these positions until you see me say "FIRE!".

-Once complete you will go STS on concrete part just before the grass.
+Once complete you will go STS facing the grass on concrete area just before the grass.

-Understood?
+Any questions?
 Yes/No, [Rank].

-You may pair up with someone if you wish.
-If you want to pair with someone stand next to them in the line.
+If you wish to pair up with someone step forward and stand next to eachother.
+Make it clear you are a pair.

 If you do not wish to pair up then I will pair you myself.
 Then we will begin the 1v1s once everyone is paired.

 > `[Pair up those without a partner]`
-> `[If there is an uneven amount of attendees a session admin or spectator can step in to 1v1]`
+> `[If there is an uneven amount of attendees a session admin or spectator can step in to 1v1.
+You can also make an attendee who won go again with them]`

 > `[Place pairs diagonally from eachother in the grass part of the max yard]`

 **Instructor:** READY!
-**Instructor:** AIM!!
+**Instructor:** AIM!
 **Instructor:** FIRE!

 > `[After saying "FIRE!", team an attendee in the pair to inmate so they can damage eachother.
 They do not need to be refreshed but should be teamed back after their turn is complete.]`